edgecollective/edge-blog/index.md

 <!-- <p><a href="http://edgecollective.io">edgecollective.io</a> | contact us at: collaborate @ edgecollective.io</p>-->
 <p>::: collaborate @ edgecollective.io :::</p>

-<h2> Support our work </h2>

-<p>We're able to develop and disseminate our designs and documentation to everyone free-of-charge because of financial contributions from folks like you.
-If you'd like to contribute, you can <a href="/support">click here</a> to support our work.
-Thank you! </p>

 <h2> What we do </h2>

 <p>Our mission is to help people <b>gain greater control</b> over their vital <b>food, water, energy, and communications infrastructure</b>. </p>